opensyria/OpenSyria/contrib/monitoring/README.md

 ## Configuration

-Both tools require RPC access to a running opensyriad instance.
-Ensure your `opensyria.conf` has RPC enabled:
+Both tools require RPC access to a running opensyd instance.
+Ensure your `opensy.conf` has RPC enabled:

 ```conf
 server=1